Fiction Book Club

 Our Fiction Book Club for adults meets on a Monday night each month at 6:30pm.
 Join us in the Library Meeting Room or over Zoom!
 Copies of the title to be discussed will be available at the Circulation Desk a month prior to each meeting.
 No registration necessary if you’re joining us in-person; virtual attendees must register on our Events Calendar to receive the Zoom link.

-For more information, visit our Events Calendar or contact Christine Muir.
+For more information, visit our Events Calendar.

 UPCOMING MEETINGS